ankane/searchkick/README.md

 Deploy and reindex your data.
 For zero downtime deployment, temporarily set `conversions: false` in your search calls until the data is reindexed.

-To populate conversions, create a job to update the column and reindex records with new conversions.
+Create a job to update the conversions column and reindex records with new conversions.

 ```ruby
 class ReindexConversionsJob < ApplicationJob